 About Hessenpark?

-Well in the most simplistic of terms it breaks down the history of the entire Hessen region.
-Now, before you literally stop reading and glance towards the wine rack it really is wonderfully done!
-They have literally recreated the individual regions in within Hessen on an expansive piece of land (65 hectares) in real life.
-No mini town versions or pictures on the walls that kids can neither relate too nor care less about but fully recreated with brick and mortar!
-Meaning, they can run round like lunatics (if yours are anything like mine) and explore to their hearts content.
-Also, worth noting even if they come away having learnt nothing at least they had a good run around they a little more tired than when they around!
+Well, in the most simplistic of terms, it breaks down the history of the entire Hessen region.
+Now, before you stop reading and glance towards the wine rack, it is wonderfully done!
+They have recreated the individual areas within Hessen on an expansive piece of land (65 hectares) in true-to-life size.
+There are no mini-town versions or pictures on the walls that kids can neither relate to nor care less about, but they are fully recreated with brick and mortar!
+Meaning that they can run around like lunatics (if yours is anything like mine) and explore to their heart’s content.
+Also, it is worth noting that even if they come away having learnt nothing, at least they had a good runaround.
+They are a little more tired than when they arrived!

 What to Expect